dburton1221/Dave-Burton-Generative-Art/README.md

-# My-Sonic-Pi-Music
+# Dave Burton's Generative Art
-this is some of the programmed music I have made
+This repository is a place where I am uploading my dabbling in generatiev art